theuerc/Website/gitpod/docs/ides-and-editors/vscode-extensions.md

 To install a VS Code extension in Gitpod, simply go to the left vertical menu, and open the Extensions view.
 There you can search for an extension and install it with one click.

-For [VS Code Web](vscode-browser), we use the [Open VSX](https://open-vsx.org/) registry.
+For [VS Code Browser](vscode-browser), we use the [Open VSX](https://open-vsx.org/) registry.
 If you can't find an extension you use in your local VS Code, please read the "[Where do I find extensions?](#where-do-i-find-extensions)" section below.

 If the extension is helpful to anyone who works on the project, you can add it to the `.gitpod.yml` configuration file so that it gets installed for anyone who works on the project.
 To do that: